 An operational definition worksheet is a document or repository for recording operational definitions before the data collection activity begins in the measure phase.
 We’ve already got to know what an operational definition of measure phase is and should be.
 Now, let’s discuss the elements of operational definition worksheet.
 Please see the figure below to understand the elements of the operational definition worksheet.
-What are we trying to measure during the measure phase?
+What are we trying to measure?

 The first element of the operational definition worksheet refers to what we are trying to measure.
 Normally; in the measure phase, we try to measure process performance with the help of one or two process metrics.
 It could be on-time delivery, turnaround time, the number of defects etc.